This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch mashed potatoes recipe, check out our Leftover Ingredients Recipe Finder.

 • Potatoes: Yukon Gold potatoes are my favorite for mashed potatoes.
 Their natural buttery flavor and creamy texture make them perfect for this recipe.
-If you have extras, they work wonderfully in Shepherd’s Pie, Potatoes O’Brien, or Beef Stew.
+If you have extras, they work wonderfully in shepherd’s pie for one, small batch potatoes O’Brien, or in our Beef Stew recipe.

 • Milk: You can use any type of milk—skim, whole, or anything in between.
 While the fat content may vary slightly, the texture of the mashed potatoes remains smooth and creamy.

 • Heavy Cream: This is the key to achieving an indulgent, creamy consistency.
 For the creamiest results, you can use heavy cream alone and skip the milk.
 For a lighter option, substitute with half-and-half.
-Leftover cream can be used in recipes like Chicken Alfredo, a Crustless Pizza Quiche, or a Strawberry Milkshake.
+Leftover cream can be used in recipes like chicken alfredo for one, a crustless pizza quiche, or a strawberry milkshake.

 How To Make Mashed Potatoes